 Esther Brownsmith is a PhD candidate in Bible and Ancient Near East, coming to Brandeis with an MA from Yale Divinity School, summa cum laude, and a BA from Rice University.
 Her interests include intersectionality, intertextuality, and interpretive techniques.
 (Also alliteration.)
 Her dissertation in progress, "Inconspicuous Consumption: Conceptual Metaphors of Women as Food in the Deuteronomistic History," explores three biblical texts of violence against women as they metaphorically portray the women as food.
 In her work, Esther draws on Brandeis's rich tradition of philological exegesis, applying it to modern questions of gender and violence.
 Outside of studying ancient texts, Esther enjoys baking, social justice activism, cross stitch, and spending time with her spouse and pet degu.

-Born in Israel and raised in Japan, Shirah completed her undergraduate studies in liberal arts at Doshisha University in Kyoto, during which she also spent time at Leiden University in the Netherlands.
-Her main interest is the influence of nationalism on literature, in particular on literature of the late 19th and early 20th centuries, writing her honour’s thesis on the influence of nationalism on the development of modern Hebrew and modern Japanese literature.
-In her graduate studies, she hopes to further delve into this topic, focusing on Hebrew, Japanese, English, and German literatures.
+Born in Israel and raised in Japan, Shirah completed her undergraduate studies in liberal arts at Doshisha University in Kyoto, during which she also spent time at Leiden University in the Netherlands and wrote her honour’s thesis on the impact of nationalism on the development of Modern Hebrew and Modern Japanese literatures.
+Her main interest is in the relationship between modernity and literature in the early 20th century, in particular in how writers processed their place in the world.
+She is especially interested in topics such as alienation and exile, as well as intertextuality and literary subversion.
+In her graduate studies, she hopes to further delve into these topics, focusing on Hebrew, Japanese, English, and German literatures.

 Robert DeBoard received his MA in History from Baylor University, where he wrote his thesis on British security and counter-insurgency in Mandatory Palestine.
 Additionally, he worked at Baylor's Institute for Oral History on the Texas Holocaust Liberator's Project.
 Robert's research interests include military history and foreign policy in the Middle East, as well as the Mandatory Period in Palestine and Israel in the Cold War.
 Tentatively, his research at Brandeis will focus on Israeli defense strategy in the 1950s.